-7.1 Excess Emissions

-The permittee must notify LRAPA by telephone or in person of any excess emissions which are of a nature that could endanger public health.
+- 7.1 Excess Emissions The permittee must notify LRAPA by telephone or in person of any excess emissions which are of a nature that could endanger public health. - a.

-a.
 Such notice must be provided as soon as possible, but never more than one hour after becoming aware of the problem.
 Notice must be made to the LRAPA office identified in Condition 8.2.

-- b.
+b.
 If the excess emissions occur during non-business hours, the permittee must notify LRAPA by calling the Oregon Emergency Response System (OERS).
-The current number is 1-800-452-0311. - c.
+The current number is 1-800-452-0311. c.
 The permittee must also submit follow-up reports when required by LRAPA.

-7.2 Complaint Log

-The permittee must maintain a log of all written complaints and complaints received via telephone that specifically refer to air pollution concerns associated to the permitted facility.
-The log must include a record of the permittee's actions to investigate the validity of each complaint and a record of actions taken for complaint resolution.

-7.3 Annual Report

-The permittee must submit to LRAPA by February 15 of each year this permit is in effect, two (2) copies of the following information for the preceding calendar year:

-- a.
-Annual emissions as calculated according to Conditions 5.1 and 5.2, including the supporting process parameter and emission factor information. - b.
-Records of all planned and unplanned excess emissions events. - c.
-Summary of complaints relating to air quality received by the permittee during the year. - d.
-List permanent changes made in plant process, production levels, and pollution control equipment which affected air contaminant emissions. - e.
+7.2 Complaint Log comple polluti must in validit ermittee must maintain a log of all written complaints and aints received via telephone that specifically refer to air on concerns associated to the permitted facility.
+The log nclude a record of the permittee's actions to investigate the y of each complaint and a record of actions taken for aint resolution.
+7.3 Annual Report year th ermittee must submit to LRAPA by February 15 of each is permit is in effect, two (2) copies of the following action for the preceding calendar year: ž. a.
+Annual emissions as calculated according to Conditions 5.1 and 5.2, including the supporting process parameter and emission factor information. b.
+Records of all planned and unplanned excess emissions events. с.
+Summary of complaints relating to air quality received by the permittee during the year. d.
+List permanent changes made in plant process, production levels, and pollution control equipment which affected air contaminant emissions. e.
 List major maintenance performed on pollution control equipment.

-7.4 Greenhouse Gas Registration and Reporting

-If the calendar year emission rate of greenhouse gases (CO2e) is greater than or equal to 2,756 tons (2,500 metric tons), the permittee must register and report its greenhouse gas emissions with LRAPA in accordance with OAR 340-215.

-7.5 Initial Startup Notice

-The permittee must notify LRAPA in writing of the date a new facility is started up.
-The notification must be submitted no later than seven (7) days after startup.

-7.6 Notice of Change of Ownership or Company Name

-Notice of Change of The permittee must notify LRAPA in writing using a "Permit Ownership or Application Form" within 60 days after the following:

-- a.
-Legal change of the name of the company as registered with the Corporations Division of the State of Oregon; or - b.
+7.4 Greenhouse Gas Registration and Reporting greater permitt alendar year emission rate of greenhouse gases (CO_2e) is than or equal to 2,756 tons (2,500 metric tons), the tee must register and report its greenhouse gas emissions RAPA in accordance with OAR 340-215.
+7.5 Initial Startup Notice facility rmittee must notify LRAPA in writing of the date a new is started up.
+The notification must be submitted no later ven (7) days after startup.
+7.6 Notice of Change of Ownership or Company Name The permittee must notify LRAPA in writing using a "Permit Application Form" within 60 days after the following: a.
+Legal change of the name of the company as registered with the Corporations Division of the State of Oregon; or b.
 Sale or exchange of the activity or facility.

-7.7 Construction or Modification Notices

-The permittee must notify LRAPA in writing using a "Notice of Intent to Construct" form, or "Permit Application" form, and obtain approval in accordance with LRAPA Title 34 before:
+7.7Construction or Modification NoticesThe permittee must notify LRAPA in writing using a "Notice of Intent to Construct" form, or "Permit Application" form, and obtain approval in accordance with LRAPA Title 34 before: